Mindy Kaling Arrives in Daring White Dress to 2023 Oscars: PICS

 While Mindy Kaling is TV royalty, she's mingling with movie royalty tonight!
-On Sunday, the 43-year-old actress-writer is presenting at the 95th annual Academy Awards at the Dolby Theatre in Los Angeles, California, and let's just say all eyes will be on her!
+On Sunday, the 43-year-old actress-writer arrived at the 95th annual Academy Awards at the Dolby Theatre in Los Angeles, California, and let's just say all eyes were on her!

 The mother of two was last at the Oscars in 2020 when she presented the makers of Toy Story 4 with the Animated Feature Film award.